department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/post-service.md

     description: ""
 ---

 If you have a disability that's related to your military service—but didn't appear until after you ended your service—you can file a postservice claim for disability benefits.
+[File a postservice claim now](/disability-benefits/apply-for-benefits/).

-### These kinds of disabilities include:
+### What kinds of disabilities are considered postservice?

 - [Disabilities that appear within 1 year after discharge](/disability-benefits/apply-for-benefits/one-year/)
 - [Disabilities believed to be caused by contact with hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/)